kmuss/Line-Up-Contractors/README.md

 # Line-Up-Contractors

-Goal of this final project is to build or imporve the information systems for an exisiting business.
+Goal of this final project is to build or improve the information systems for an exisiting business.
 Our client was a contracting business - Line Up Contractors - and through surveying, interviewing and discussing back and forth, we built our client a website with multiple landing pages and a database to store all inputted information.
 Website has portols for a potential customer, employee and manager - and each user has specific access to the website.

 Included in https://github.com/kmuss/Line-Up-Contractors/blob/main/LineUpReport.pdf, you will find all of the steps taken to build the website and database documented and reported.
 Inside you will find a entity relationship model, data-flow diagram, and a physical data-flow diagram, all were used to build the databse.